Tutorial

 }

-The resource is output as application/hal+json media type, but to output it as HTML (text/html), install the HTML module.
-See Manual for HTML.
+The resource is output as the application/hal+json media type, but to output it as HTML (text/html), install the HTML module.
+See HTML Manual.

 composer require madapaja/twig-module ^2.0